PauliusMacernis/ResponsibleTime/README.md

 THE LIST IS ON ARCHITECTURING PHASE.
 THEREFORE IT MAY CHANGE A BIT.
 TRYING TO FIND THE BEST SOLUTION "ON THE PAPER" AT FIRST.

-TODO: lists to make:
-- List JIRA systems (urls, boards) and associated credentials also "TODO", "DOING" and "DONE" mapping (all columns)
-- List JIRA assignee mapping when status change, e.g. Change "In Progress" to "Code review" will change the assignee too.
-- List Slack workspaces and associated credentials
-- Google calendar credentials (to look for the time slots, to book the meeting)
-- Working hours (to schedule meetings on the right time, etc.)
-- People list (email aliases, Slack info, etc.)

 TODO: Scripts, bots, other beauties to develop:
 - I use my personal Todoist ( https://todoist.com/ ) account to manage my work and life activities.
 It's the best.
-- (would it be better to have a simple TXT file on omputer, or Google sheets?)
+- (would it be better to have a simple TXT file on computer, or Google sheets?)
 - I have a Project there called "Work" (configurable) I switch to that tab to manage my worktime-related activities.
 - Issues with me as Assignee syncs to "Work" project from All JIRA projects I have set.
 - Issues are divided into subprojects, according to columns in Jira (all projects merged, may be tagged with project name).